In my honest opinion, installing a kill switch is somewhat similar taking out insurance coverage.

 - Start the engine and activate the kill switch to shut off the engine (and test if it has been correctly installed)

 Sidenote: The steps above are just to give you an idea of how to install a motorcycle kill switch, and is also the reason why you should jump to our in-depth guide below.

 What Are The Best Type Of Kill Switches To Install On A Motorcycle?

 In most cases, the make and model of a motorcycle will determine the most suitable type of kill switch to install.
 For example, some bikes use 9-pin plugs while others use just 6, some are fitted with starter relays while others have a simple red button.

 So, really the best type of kill switch to use is the one that you’re prepared to install, as the more features it has, the more complex the installation becomes.

 This is why it’s important to take a look at the bike beforehand to get an idea of the method, tools and components (such as relays) that you’ll need for carrying out the installation.

 That being said, the majority of kill switches I’ve found being sold online are somewhat mediocre at best.
-So I’d highly reccomend to check if your motorcycle’s manufacturer offer a high quality product before attempting to buy one online.
+So I’d highly recommend that you check if your motorcycle’s manufacturer offer a high-quality product before attempting to buy one online.

 One generic kill switch that will likely do the job and is currently being sold on Amazon is the Gebildet 2pcs 22mm Handlebar Mounting Switch.